 The TV doesn’t come on and breakfast isn’t served until your son or daughter is ready to go to school.
 If they have to go to school hungry, because they get up late and miss breakfast, just let that occur.
 Trust me, this natural consequence is important to them, and they will remember that tomorrow.
 For some kids, missing breakfast is no big deal.
 Just relax and stick to the plan.
 Don’t let their attitude throw you off!

-Let them know they can watch a little TV, play video games, etc., once they are totally ready and not before.
+Let them know they can watch a little TV, play video games, etc., once they are ready and not before.
 Then, be patient!
 This is a learning process, and as such, you must exercise patience while your children learn to make healthy choices.
 You can learn more about how to manage leverage here Morning Routines Made Easy.

 4. Use other consequences.